Robust Differentiable Collision Detection for General Objects: Methods

 We begin by reformulating $\mathbf{x}_1$ as

-where $\delta O_1$ denotes the boundary of object $O_1$.
+where $\partial O_1$ denotes the boundary of object $O_1$ and $T_1 \partial O_1$ denotes the object boundary in the world frame.
 This formulation is exact when the two objects do not overlap.
 In penetration cases, it becomes an approximation, but we find empirically that our method still performs well—likely because the penetration is penalized by the first term in the loss function (Eq.~\ref{eq: loss}).
 Since penetration is typically undesirable in robotic tasks, such a term is commonly included in gradient-based methods, making this formulation a reasonable approximation.